hbish/homebrew-taps/README.md

 ### Getting the code

-Clone the repo
+Clone the repo to your GOPATH

-`git clone git@github.com:hbish/smex.git`
+`go get -u github.com/hbish/smex`

 Initialise local environment and install commit hook